DevOps-2024-group-p/maxitwit/report/report.md

 ```

+We chose Digital Ocean because Github Education provides 200$ in credits for students, which was enough to cover the costs of the droplets and the database for the duration of the project.

 ## Important interactions

 TODO: Describe how the simulators requests are send to an api, that are sent to prisma, that transforms prisma to sql and sends queries to a db and so on.

 The system can be interaceted with in two ways: